-In some circumstances, you many not agree with the findings from the school-based report.
-Here a few possible reason:
+In some circumstances, you may not agree with the findings from the school-based report.
+Here a few possible reasons:

 The parents of a child with a disability have the right to obtain an independent educational evaluation of the child, subject to the provisions outlined below.
 The district shall provide to parents, upon request for an independent educational evaluation, information about where an independent educational evaluation may be obtained, and criteria applicable for independent educational evaluations as set forth below.